typing212/Binary_Classification_on_Text_for_Voting/README.md

 - **Third Try:** The limited accuracy might be because the information remaining is not enough.
 So, I start to test on easy cleaning and no preprocessing and split the training dataset after feature engineering.
 The performance of W2V with CNN improves a little.
 - **Fourth and Fifth Try:** In order to keep more information after feature engineering, I ignore the data leakage problem and use both training and test texts to do feature engineering.
 Use no preprocessing strategy on the fourth try and use easy preprocessing on the fifth try.
 In this case, the performance of LR (chosen as one of the final submissions) with Bert reaches 0.73.
 - **Sixth Try:** Try to explore other packages for Bert.
 Use Simpletransformers and Kashgari.
 Ironically, the Simpletransformers outperforms all the previous models as a black box, which is chosen as the final model with the best performance of 0.75.

-## Dataset
-The original data set is a nine-day data set of shared bicycles in a certain city from Apr.26th 2017 to May.4th 2017, including the number of bicycles used and the total number of bicycles, as well as other related factors that may affect the volume of use.
-There are 460300 records in the original data set without any missing values.
-Each record represents the information for a specific area in a specific hour.
-The dataset contains 28 features, which show information in five dimensions: number of shared bicycles, time, geographic location, geographic features and weather condition.

 ## Some thoughts
 Regardless of the final black-box algorithm, there is some step in my exploratory process that cannot be reproduced in the practical application.
 For example, I use the whole corpus to train the W2V, which is a kind of data leakage.
 But in reality, if we want to predict something in the future we won’t get the information.
 So, a better way might be to use a pre-trained model and to conduct fine-tune.